HL7/davinci-crd/input/pagecontent/hooks.md

     <td><a href="{{site.data.fhir.ver.uscore}}/StructureDefinition-us-core-practitionerrole.html">us-core-practitionerrole</a></td>
   </tr>
 </table>

-CRD clients and servers **SHALL**, at minimum, support returning and processing the [Coverage Information](StructureDefinition-ext-coverage-information.html) system action for all invocations of this hook.

 ### order-dispatch
 This hook is described in the CDS Hook specification [here](https://cds-hooks.hl7.org/hooks/order-dispatch/2023SepSTU1Ballot/order-dispatch/).
 This version of the CRD implementation guide refers to version 1.0 of the hook.